WangYeQianger/WangYeQianger/README.md

   - C
   - C++
 - 🧲 Links : [My Blog](https://blog.csdn.net/Muchenxi_?spm=1000.2115.3001.5343)
-- 🐱‍🏍 My goal : I wish I could get an offer from Shanghai Jiao Tong University or Fudan University,and I want to be a guru in
+- 🐱‍🏍 My goal : I wish I could get an offer from Shanghai Jiao Tong University or Fudan University,and I want to be a guru in the computer

 ## 🥼 **My Skills**